Munich massacre: Israeli response

-On 5 September, Golda Meir, Prime Minister of Israel, appealed to other countries to "save our citizens and condemn the unspeakable criminal acts committed."
+On 5 September, Meir appealed to other countries to "save our citizens and condemn the unspeakable criminal acts committed."
 She also stated, "if we [Israel] should give in, then no Israeli anywhere in the world shall feel that his life is safe ... it's blackmail of the worst kind."

-Meir and the Israeli Defense Committee secretly authorized Mossad to track down and kill those allegedly responsible for the Munich massacre.
-The accusation that this was motivated by a desire for vengeance was disputed by Zvi Zamir, who described the mission as "putting an end to the type of terror that was perpetrated" in Europe.
-To this end Mossad set up a number of special teams to locate and kill these fedayeen, aided by the agency's stations in Europe.
+Meir and the Israeli Defence Committee secretly authorized Mossad to track down and kill those allegedly responsible for the Munich massacre.
+Zamir described the mission as "putting an end to the type of terror that was perpetrated" in Europe.
+Mossad set up several special teams to locate and kill these fedayeen, aided by the agency's stations in Europe.

 In a February 2006 interview, Zamir answered direct questions:

 The Israeli mission later became known as Operation Wrath of God or Mivtza Za'am Ha'El.
 Reeve quotes General Aharon Yariv—who, he writes, was the general overseer of the operation—as stating that after Munich the Israeli government felt it had no alternative but to exact justice.

 Benny Morris writes that a target list was created using information from "turned" PLO personnel and friendly European intelligence services.
 Once completed, a wave of assassinations of suspected Black September operatives began across Europe.
 On 9 April 1973, Israel launched Operation "Spring of Youth", a joint Mossad–IDF operation in Beirut.
 The targets were Mohammad Yusuf al-Najjar (Abu Yusuf), head of Fatah's intelligence arm, which ran Black September, according to Morris; Kamal Adwan, who headed the PLO's Western Sector, which controlled PLO action inside Israel; and Kamal Nassir, the PLO spokesman.
-A group of Sayeret commandos were taken in nine missile boats and a small fleet of patrol boats to a deserted Lebanese beach, before driving in two cars to downtown Beirut, where they killed Najjar, Adwan and Nassir.
+A group of Sayeret Matkal commandos was taken in nine missile boats and a small fleet of patrol boats to a deserted Lebanese beach, before driving in two cars to downtown Beirut, where they killed Najjar, Adwan, and Nassir.
 Two further detachments of commandos blew up the PFLP's headquarters in Beirut and a Fatah explosives plant.
-The leader of the commando team that conducted the operations was Ehud Barak.